SciTools/cube_browser/doc/write_your_own/components/intro.rst

 **Construct one widget per cell**

-Once you have decided what options and widgets you would like to present you can treat them as your individual components by containing each one in a single Jupyter notebook cell.
+Once you have decided which options and widgets you would like to present you can treat them as your individual components by containing each one in a single Jupyter notebook cell.
 Each component can be displayed using this line at the bottom of the cell::

     IPython.display.display()